 Recruiting Black men into teaching begins in K-12 and ends with retirement.
 Our programs engage Black males in education throughout their lives.

 Research points to four factors that lead Black men to and through the classroom.
-We leaned into these four factors to build local pipelines to bring Black males to teaching.
+We lean into these four factors as we work with partner organizations to build local pipelines to bring Black males to teaching.

 Black Male Teachers